mehrdat/carbon_ml_online/README.md

 ### `producer.py`
 The script responsible for further transforming the data or making it ready for long-term storage, databases, or real-time data streams.

-### `train.py`
-This script trains machine learning models using the cleaned data to either predict future carbon intensity levels or detect patterns within the dataset.

 ### `utils.py`
 Utility functions that handle common tasks across the project, like logging, formatting, or error handling.